LimeW07/Real-Address-Generator/README_EN.md

 ## Copyright

-The original version is from chatgpt.org.uk, modified by Adonis142857.
+The original version is from chatgpt.org.uk, modified by Adonis142857, and then modified by LimeW07 to optimize access speed.